RishiGupta12/SerialPundit/README.md

 #####File transfer protocols
 - X/Y/Z modem FTP API implemented with finite state machine.
-- Progress listener for GUI applications.
+- Progress listener for GUI applications (number of blocks, percentage, file name etc.).
 - Both text and binary mode transfer can take place.
-- Abort command support to cancel transfer at any time.
+- Abort command support to cancel transfer at any time by sender or receiver.
-- Send and receive in files in parallel.
+- Send and receive in files in parallel in various format and multithreading handling.

 #####Vendor libraries integration
 - Vendor libraries like D2XX from ftdi, SimpleIO from microchip, USBXpress from silicon labs etc supported.